sh00ki/FakeAP-project-/README.md

 the authors of the website code are:
 ------------------------------------
-Yoad Shiran
+Yoad Shiran.
-Dor Harel
+Dor Harel.
-Alon Shmilovich
+Alon Shmilovich.